Home Internet Subscribers

 - UC 76-5-106.5.
 Stalking – Definitions – Injunction – Penalties.
 This section states that a person is guilty of this offense when they engage in a course of conduct aimed at one specific person causing that person to fear for their own safety or to suffer emotional distress.
 This includes using the Internet, text messaging or other electronic means.
 This is a class A misdemeanor upon a first conviction, rising to a third degree felony for a subsequent offense.
 Two or more convictions mean that the offender may be sentenced for a second degree felony.

 - UC 76-5-308.
 Human Trafficking–Human Smuggling.
-Defines the offense as to recruit, harbor, transport or obtain a person through the use of force, fraud or coercion for sexual exploitation or forced labor.
+Defines the offense as to recruit, harbor, transport, obtain, patronize or solicit a person through the use of force, fraud or coercion for sexual exploitation or forced labor.

 - UC 76-5-309.
 Human Trafficking and Smuggling – Penalties.
 Classifies human trafficking as a second degree felony, unless more than one victim was trafficked for commercial, which reclassifies the offense to a third degree felony.
 The offender will be charged for each separate victim.

 - UC 76-5-310.
 Aggravated Human Trafficking and Aggravated Human Smuggling – Penalties.
-States that if, in the course of committing human trafficking or smuggling, the offense involves the rape of a child, sodomy on a child, or aggravated sexual abuse of a child (among other things), or if the trafficking victim is under the age of eighteen years.
-This is a first degree felony.
+States that in the course of committing human trafficking or smuggling, the offense involves the rape of a child, sodomy on a child, or aggravated sexual abuse of a child (among other things), or if the trafficking victim is under the age of eighteen years.
+The text states that aggravated human trafficking is a first degree felony and aggravated human smuggling is a second degree felony.

 - UC 76-5-401.1.
 Sexual Abuse of a Minor.
-Defines “minor” for the purposes of this section as a child of fourteen or fifteen years of age.
-Any person who is seven years or more older than the minor and touches the private parts or genitals of the minor or takes indecent liberties with the minor (unless it constitutes a more serious offense) is guilty of a class A misdemeanor.
+Defines “minor” for the purposes of this section as a child of fourteen to sixteen years of age at the time of the occurrence.
+Any person who is at minimum four years older than the minor or holds a relationship of trust with the minor (such as a coach or teacher) and touches the private parts, genitals or takes indecent liberties with the minor (unless it constitutes a more serious offense) is guilty of a class A misdemeanor.

 - UC 76-5-401.2.
 Unlawful Sexual Conduct with a 16 or 17 Year Old.
 States that where the offender engages in sexual conduct and is more than ten years older than the victim who is aged between sixteen and seventeen they are guilty of an offense.
 This is punishable as a third degree felony.